GRCDEV/ArduSim/help/development.md

 The Eclipse project in organized in packages.
 We suggest to enable the hierarchical presentation of packages in Eclipse to easily understand the project structure, which includes the following high level packages:

 * **main**.
-This package includes the main method that runs the application (*Main.java*) as well as general parameters (*Param.java*) and text shown in GUI or messages (*Text.java*).
+This package includes the main method that runs the application (*Main.java*) as well as general parameters (*Param.java*) and text shown in GUI or messages (*Text.java*) among other Classes.
 * **sim**.
 This package includes the parameters, logic and GUI related to simulation but not to the execution on a real multicopter.
+* **files**.
+This package includes resources used when ArduSim is used as a Simulator.
 * **pccompanion**.
 This package includes the parameters and GUI needed by the PC Companion, as well as the threads needed to communicate with the real multicopters.
 * **uavController**.
 This package includes the parameters related to the real or virtual multicopter, the thread needed to control it, and the threads needed to communicate with the PC Companion.
 * **api**.
-This is the most important package for the developer and it includes the following elements:
+This is the most important package for a developer, and it includes the following elements:
     * *pojo*.
-Collection of objects already used in ArduSim and that could be useful for any protocol; FlightMode of the multicopter, coordinates in UTM, geographic or screen frame...
+Collection of objects already used in ArduSim and that could be useful for any protocol; FlightMode of the multicopter, coordinates in several coordinate systems, etc.
     * *WaypointReachedListener.java* interface.
 Any protocol implementing this class can perform actions when the multicopter reaches a waypoint of the current mission (example available in MBCAP protocol, class BeaconingThread).
     * *Copter.java*.
 Includes methods to gather flight information from the multicopter or perform actions over it, like changing the flight mode, as explained in detail in "[5.2 UAV control](#markdown-header-52-uav-control)" section.
     * *GUI.java*.
 Includes methods to update the GUI and/or console during the protocol execution, as explained in detail in "[5.3 GUI integration](#markdown-header-53-gui-integration)" section.
     * *Tools.java*.
 Includes methods to coordinate the execution of the protocol with the simulator, transform coordinates between different frames, and load missions among other utilities, as explained in detail in "[5.4 Available utilities](#markdown-header-54-available-utilities)" section.
-    * *files*.
-This package includes resources used when ArduSim is used as a Simulator.
+    * *ProtocolHelper.java*.
+Class that must be extended to implement a new protocol, as explained later on.
 * **... (protocols packages)**

 Each new protocol must be selfcontained in an independent package.
 This way, the protocol code will be fully independent from ArduSim code, making it easy to update ArduSim to a new version, and easyly understandable for other programmers.